greatbigstorm/bigstorm-stage-plugin/readme.txt

 1. Upload the `bigstorm-stage` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. No configuration needed - the plugin will automatically check the domain and modify robots.txt as needed
+4. Optional: Go to Settings → Big Storm Staging to change the staging domain match the plugin will use

 == Frequently Asked Questions ==